Douglas Dillon Book Award

 for Books of Distinction on the Practice of American Diplomacy

-Eligibility is limited to books written by American citizens and published in the United States within a one year period from mid-August of the previous year to mid-August of the current year.
-The Academy seeks to honor books, and their authors, dealing with the practice of American diplomacy with emphasis on the way US foreign policy is developed and carried out, rather than international theory, studies of broad foreign policy issues, or analyses of intelligence and security operations.
+In selecting the winner, the Academy seeks to honor books, and their authors, dealing with the practice of American diplomacy with emphasis on the way US foreign policy is developed and carried out, rather than international theory, studies of broad foreign policy issues, or analyses of intelligence and security operations.
 Biographies, autobiographies, and personal memoirs that relate to diplomatic practice and process are welcome.
 Both official diplomatic relations between governments and non-official “Track Two” and other activities that supplement government-to-government diplomacy fall within the scope of this competition.
-The book committee is particularly interested in books that focus on the opportunities diplomacy offers as well as its limitations.
+We are particularly interested in books that focus on the opportunities diplomacy offers as well as its limitations.

-To view details about the 2016 call for entries, click on Dillon Award Call for Entries 2016.
+Details about the 2023 call for entries can be accessed here: Dillon Award Call for Entries 2023

 For any questions or to be added to our distribution list of publishers, please contact [email protected].

 History of Douglas Dillon Book Award Recipients

 To access an extended list of previous award winners, click here.